magento/devdocs/guides/v2.0/cloud/requirements/cloud-requirements.md

   -  /guides/v2.1/cloud/reference/git-integration.html
 ---

-The following information detail technologiess, knowledges, accounts, and steps to complete when working with your {{site.data.var.<ece>}} code, environments, and store(s) and site(s).
+The following information detail technologiess, knowledges, accounts, and steps to complete when working with your {{site.data.var.ece}} code, environments, and store(s) and site(s).
 If you are not experienced with a technology, we provide additional links and information to get you started.

 ## Technologies and knowledges {#cloud-req-pre}
 The following technologies are requirements for developing and deploying your store code: